vgratian/cosine/README.md

 # Computational Performance

+For testing I generate 2 vectors of size 10,000 and calculate CS 100 times.
 On my Dell XPS computer with 8G memory and 4 core i5 processor and running on Arch Linux, I got the following runtimes :